Everything you need to know about the Samsung Galaxy Tab S3

 Samsung Galaxy Tab S3 Waterproof

 Will the Samsung Galaxy Tab S3 be waterproof?
 We’re not sure, but we’d say it’s likely.
-That’s because the Tab S series generally bases its design on the Galaxy S devices launching in the same year.
+That’s because the Tab S series generally bases its design on the Galaxy S devices.
 One of the best features of the Galaxy S7 was its waterproof chassis, so we’re hoping that the Tab S3 is similarly hydrophobic.

 Unfortunately, none of the previous Galaxy Tab S tablets have been waterproof, but that doesn’t mean it’s a no-go area for Samsung.
 The Galaxy S7 was a real hit, and waterproofing was a big part of that.
 Being able to get a tablet wet is a big pull, after all.
 Maybe you’re watching videos while doing the washing up or showering, or perhaps you get caught in a sudden summer shower?
 There are plenty of good reasons to waterproof a tablet, and the Galaxy S7 shows Samsung that consumers are willing to pay for it.

 Samsung Galaxy Tab S3 Software – Android Marshmallow or Android N?

 The Samsung Galaxy Tab S3 will almost certainly arrive before the autumn launch of Android N (Android Nutella, anyone?).
 As such, we’d be very surprised if the device landed with a copy of Android N on board.